otabuzzman/RTXplay/optx/README.md

   -d, --trace-depth N
     Trace N rays per sample (RPS).
 A minimum value of 1 means just trace primary rays.
-Default is 16 or 50, depending on whether `rtwo´ was compiled for recursive or iterative ray tracing respectively.
+Default is 16 or 50, depending on whether rtwo was compiled for recursive or iterative ray tracing respectively.

   -a, --aspect-ratio <width>:<height>